-- making an inventory on the PII and the systems used for its in processing; - determining the duties and obligations of the people involved in the processing; - conducting a personal data risk analysis (assessing possible hazards and risks to the PII of the company); - establishing security measures applicable to PII; - conducting an analysis for the identification of security measures already applied and those missing; - making a work plan for the implementation of any security measures missing as a result of the aforementioned analysis; - carrying out revisions and audits; - training to the personnel in charge of the processing of PII; and - maintaining a register of the PII databases.
+- making an inventory of the PII and the systems used for its processing; - determining the duties and obligations of the people involved in the processing; - conducting a personal data risk analysis (assessing possible hazards and risks to the PII of the company); - establishing security measures applicable to PII; - analysing the identification of security measures already applied and those missing; - making a work plan for the implementation of any security measures missing as a result of the aforementioned analysis; - carrying out revisions and audits; - · training to the personnel in charge of the processing of PII; and - · maintaining a register of the PII databases.

-20 Notification of data breach
+Notification of data breach

-Does the law include (general and/or sector-specific) obligations to notify the supervisory authority and individuals of data breaches?
+21 Does the law include (general or sector-specific) obligations to notify the supervisory authority or individuals of data breaches?
 If breach notification is not required by law, is it recommended by the supervisory authority?

-In accordance with the Law, PII controllers must notify individuals if any of their personal data is breached.
+Under the Federal Law for the Protection of Personal Data, PII controllers must notify individuals if any of their personal data is breached.
 Such notice must include:

-- the nature of the incident; - the personal data compromised; - details to the individual of the measures that the PII controller may take to protect his or her interests; - · any corrective actions taking place immediately; and - any means by which the individual may find more information on the subject.
+- · the nature of the incident; - the personal data compromised; - details on the actions that the individual may adopt to protect his or her interests: - any corrective actions taking place immediately; and - any means by which the individuals may find more information on the subject.

-In the case of a violation of PII, the PII controllers must analyse the causes of its occurrence and implement the corrective, preventive and improving actions to adapt the corresponding security measures to avoid the repetition of the violation.
+In the case of a violation of PII, the PII controllers must analyse the causes of its occurrence and implement the corrective, preventive and improving actions, to adapt the corresponding security measures to avoid the repetition of the violation.